 During the probe trial the platform was removed from the tank for the whole 60 seconds of testing and all mice were searching for it without any positive result.
 No effect of enrichment was observed here (Fig. 4g-h), except one curious observation: the number of adjacent annuli crossings was significantly higher for enriched hybrids than for all other mice (Fig. 4h).
 Usually water maze is classified as a test for spatial memory.
 However the enriched hybrid mice have demonstrated here not "better memory" (the platform was never placed into the adjacent annuli for any given mouse), but "better anticipation" of the future.

-Anokhin many years ago (before the World War II), on the basis of his experiments with dogs.
+The fact that the individual behaviour of an animal is driven by an anticipated future has been recognized by Peter K. Anokhin many years ago (before the World War II), on the basis of his experiments with dogs.
 The term "action acceptor" was introduced by Peter K. Anokhin in 195510-11 to describe the entity that senses the appearance of the anticipated result (typically - positive result - the animal is in search for this result).
 An action acceptor plays similar role in ontogenesis, including early ontogenesis: if a group of cells is in search for some result that could be, for example, some mechanical tension of cell layers in early ontogenesis, as soon as this result is achieved/sensed by a sufficient number of cells, the rest of the cells and/or the cells that have achieved the above-mentioned result are switching their efforts to search for the next anticipated ontogenetic result.
-Action acceptors, as well as other components of phenotype, by an anticipated future has been recognized by Peter K.